ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/member-injection.md

 ## Custom binding behaviour

 > [!TIP]
-> The @Rezolver.IContainerBehaviour approach shown in the previous example will work also with the the custom binding behaviour
+> The options approach shown in the previous two examples will work also with the the custom binding behaviour
 > shown in this example.

 If you find you need more control over which properties and/or fields you want bound on an instance, then you can,